 P.S.
-BIG NEWS: My course Make The Most Of Your Single Life is opening back up in February!
-Click here to put your name on the waiting list!
+BIG NEWS: My course Make The Most Of Your Single Life is opening back up on September 18th!!
+Click here to hear what it’s all about!
 Doors will only be open for 5 days, so make sure you don’t miss it!

 Here’s what a sweet friend said who took the course in September.
 She said, “I want you to know this course is one of the best things to ever happen to me.
 I can’t thank you enough.
 I’m a changed woman with a whole new perspective and zest for life.”
 I just love that, and I would love for you to join us!
-Again — doors open in February and will only be open for 5 days when they do.
-So make sure you’re on the waiting list so you don’t miss out!
+Again — doors open on September 18th and will only be open for 5 days when they do.
+So make sure to mark your calendar!
+I’d hate for you to miss it!